scvalex/ltc/docs/final.md

 the changes that a node sends to another will be lost in transit.
 First, we look for the symptoms of this problem.

 Suppose both our nodes start off in "State 3".
-"Node A" makes two changes to the data, and "Node B" patiently waits for them.
+"Node A" makes three changes to the data, and "Node B" patiently waits for them.

 \begin{center}